AmpersandJS/ampersand-view/README.md

 The bindings hash gives you a declarative way of specifying which elements in your view should be updated when the view's model is changed.

-For a full reference of available binding types see: [henrikjoreteg/dom-bindings](https://github.com/henrikjoreteg/dom-bindings#binding-types).
+For a full reference of available binding types see the [ampersand-dom-bindings](http://localhost:8080/docs/#ampersand-dom-bindings) section.

 For example, with a model like this: